Economy of Tuvalu: Remittances from Tuvaluan seafarers

 Tuvalu men have for some time been employed abroad, working on container ships, primarily on German-owned ships.
 Remittances from seafarers is a major source of income for their families in Tuvalu.
 In 2002, the Asian Development Bank (ADB) approved an assistance package to upgrade the Tuvalu Maritime Training Institute (TMTI) which trains young Tuvaluans so they can work aboard foreign vessels.
 This project was completed in 2011.
-The global financial crisis (GFC) that began in 2007 has impacted on global export-import activities and the demand for shipping, which reduced the need for Tuvaluan seafarers.

 The 1991 census identified 272 seaman working on merchant ships.
 In 2002 the Tuvaluan Overseas Seaman's Union (TOSU) estimated the number as 417 seaman working on ships.
-In 2011 the ADB estimated there were 800 TMTI graduates registered for employment as seafarers.
+The Great Recession impacted global export-import activities and the demand for shipping, which reduced the need for Tuvaluan seafarers.
 The ADB identified that the number of Tuvaluans employed as seafarers has decreased steadily from about 340 in 2001 to only 205 in 2010; so that of a total pool of 800 qualified seafarers, including those on leave, almost 450 were unemployed.
 This decline in seafarer employment has reduced remittances from $2.4 million in 2001 to a projected $1.2 million in 2010.
 The International Labour Organization (ILO) also estimates that in 2010 there were approximately 200 Tuvaluan seafarers on ships.
 The International Monetary Fund 2014 Country Report described the effect of the GFC as reducing demand for the services of Tuvaluan seafarers.
 As of October 2013, there were about 112 Tuvalu seafarers working on cargo ships, compared to 361 in 2006.
 The consequence is that remittances from seafarers to their families in Tuvalu fell by about 9% of GDP for Tuvalu.
 In 2012 such remittances were 10% of GDP for Tuvalu.

 While a budget deficit of A$0.4 million was projected for 2015, the ADB assessed the budget as being A$14.3m in surplus as the result of high tuna fish license fees.
 The ADB predicted that the 2% growth rate for 2015 would continue into 2016.